Phuket eyed for crypto sandbox

 In Southeast Asia, Thailand has been a pioneer of alternative payment schemes, focusing on improving banking efficiency and cutting cross-border trade costs rather than undermining dollar dominance.

-The Bank of Thailand started exploring the use of CBDC for domestic uses in 2018 when the banking system was undergoing rapid digitalisation of its services, looking into cross-border possibilities with other central banks in the region.
+The BoT started exploring the use of CBDC for domestic uses in 2018 when the banking system was undergoing rapid digitalisation of its services, looking into cross-border possibilities with other central banks in the region.

 In 2019, the regulator linked up with the Hong Kong Monetary Authority and launched the joint Inthanon/Lionrock project, exploring payment possibilities between the two economies.

-Kasidit Tansanguan, the Bank of Thailand's director of the digital currency unit, said the project aims to explore the viability of DLT and a new business model using multiple CBDCs without corresponding banks, addressing stumbling blocks for cross-border fund transfers and foreign exchange transactions by making them cheaper, faster, more transparent and safer, with reduced settlement risk.
+Kasidit Tansanguan, the BoT's director of the digital currency unit, said the project aims to explore the viability of DLT and a new business model using multiple CBDCs without corresponding banks, addressing stumbling blocks for cross-border fund transfers and foreign exchange transactions by making them cheaper, faster, more transparent and safer, with reduced settlement risk.

 "The intention is for businesses to have greater flexibility in using local currencies as one option to help mitigate exchange rate risks.
 In other words, it avoids the use of the US dollar as an intermediary currency," Mr Kasidit told The Banker, the Financial Times' financial affairs publication.